AdobeDocs/audience-manager.en/help/using/reference/aam-glossary.md

 A segment (or an audience) is a set of users who share common attributes.

 See [Segments: Purpose, Composition, and Rules](../features/segments/segments-purpose.md).

 <br>&nbsp;

+**Segment Addressable Audience**

+In [Addressable Audience](/help/using/features/addressable-audiences.md), this metric represents the number of users who have belonged to the segment during the report look-back period and have an active ID sync on your site.
+Segments can include your own first-party data and second party and third party data, via traits acquired in the [Audience Marketplace](/help/using/features/audience-marketplace/audience-marketplace.md).

+<br>&nbsp;

+**Segment Total Population**

+In [Addressable Audience](/help/using/features/addressable-audiences.md), this metric represents a count of all the devices that were a member of your segment during the report look-back period.

+<br>&nbsp;

+**Segment Match Rate**

+Segment Addressable Audience ÷ Total Segment Population expressed as a %.
+See [Addressable Audience](/help/using/features/addressable-audiences.md).

+<br>&nbsp;